shadowezz/Productiv/docs/DeveloperGuide.md

 The view feature allows users to view the details of a specific deliverable, meeting or contact on the right panel of the display window, depending on the mode the application is in.

-1. Suppose the user in currently in the meeting mode, the user input received by `MainWindow` in `UI` component will be passed to `MeetingLogicManager` to be executed.
+1. Suppose the user in currently in the meeting mode, the user input received by `MainWindow` in `UI` component will be passed to `MeetingLogicManager` through `LogicDispatcherManager` to be executed.
 1. `MeetingLogicManager` will call `MeetingBookParser` which will parse the command keyword ("view") to return a `ViewCommandParser`.
 1. `ViewCommandParser` will then parse the command argument to return a `ViewCommand`.
 1. On execution, `ViewCommand` will update the `ModelMeeting` to set the meeting currently in view.